Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 # Procedure to run the script

-To excute `InstalledAPPs` download/copy and paste the script into PowerShell
+To execute `InstalledAPPs` download/copy and paste the script into PowerShell

-Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+Provide the input parameters Client_Id, Client_Secret, TenantId and hit enter to proceed further on the script

-Now script will redirect to web page for login
+Now the script will redirect to the web page for login

 ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)